fommil/fpmortals/manuscript/wip.md

 -   use a special field `"type"` to disambiguate coproducts.
 -   put primitive values into a special field `"xvalue"`.

-and let the users attach annotations to sealed traits and fields to customise their formats:
+and let the users attach annotations to coproducts and product fields to customise their formats:

 {lang="text"}
 ~~~~~~~~